spookylukey/django-paypal/README.md

     - `subscription_modify` - Sent when a subscription is modified.
     - `subscription_signup` - Sent when a subscription is created.

-	You can connect to these signals and update your data accordingly [Django Signals Documentation](http://docs.djangoproject.com/en/dev/topics/signals/).
+	Connect to these signals and update your data accordingly.
+[Django Signals Documentation](http://docs.djangoproject.com/en/dev/topics/signals/).

         # models.py
         ...